Understanding Nonstop Software Upgrade on a Virtual Chassis Fabric

 NSSU is supported in a non-mixed or mixed mode QFX5100 VCF with up to 20 members.

 For minimal traffic disruption, you must configure link aggregation groups (LAGs) such that the member links of each LAG reside on different VCF members.
 When one member link of a LAG is down, the remaining links are up, and traffic continues to flow through the LAG.

 Because NSSU upgrades the software on each VCF member one at a time, an upgrade using NSSU can take longer than an upgrade using the request system software add command.

 You can reduce the amount of time an upgrade takes by configuring NSSU line-card upgrade groups.
 The members of a Virtual Chassis or VCF in an upgrade group are upgraded simultaneously.
 See Configuring Line-Card Upgrade Groups for Nonstop Software Upgrade.

 Benefits of NSSU

 No disruption to the control plane—NSSU uses graceful Routing Engine switchover (GRES) and nonstop active routing (NSR) to ensure no disruption occurs to the control plane.
 During the upgrade process, the VCF preserves interface, kernel, and routing protocol information.

-Minimal disruption to network traffic—NSSU minimizes network traffic disruption by upgrading member switches one at a time, enabling the master and backup members to maintain their master and backup roles (although mastership will change) without disrupting traffic, and permitting traffic to continue to flow through members in the linecard role that are not being upgraded.
+Minimal disruption to network traffic—NSSU minimizes network traffic disruption by upgrading member switches one at a time, enabling the primary and backup members to maintain their primary and backup roles (although the primary role will change) without disrupting traffic, and permitting traffic to continue to flow through members in the linecard role that are not being upgraded.